 The VA loan has a unique requirement that sets it apart from other types of loans.
 This is the residual income requirement.
 The VA has established specific guidelines on how much income you must have left over for basic necessities after expenses based on your family size.
 You can review this in-depth article explaining VA loan residual income guidelines.
-The larger your family size, the more residual income you'll need to have available to cover necessities such as food and clothing.
+The larger your family size, the more residual income you'll need to cover necessities such as food and clothing.

 Whether your child is 6 months or 16 years old, they come with expenses.
 Your loan officer should be able to talk with you about your unique situation and help you determine what you can qualify for based in part on the three factors above.

 If you're ready to move forward in your VA loan journey, give one of our VA loan specialists a call at 855-870-8845 or get started online.
 You can also email me at email@example.com with any questions.